nllz/IRTF-HRPC/draft-guidelines.md

 --- abstract

-This document aims to propose guidelines for human rights considerations, similar to the work done on the guidelines for privacy considerations {{RFC6973}}.
-If you want to apply this work to your own, you can directly go to <xref target="model-for-developing-human-rights-protocol-considerations" />.
-The rest of the document explains the background of the guidelines and how they were developed.
+This document proposes guidelines for human rights considerations, similar to the work done on the guidelines for privacy considerations {{RFC6973}} and is an updated version of the guidelines for consideration in {{RFC8280}}.

-This document is not an Internet Standards Track specification; it is published for informational purposes.

-This informational document has consensus for publication from the Internet Research Task Force (IRTF) Human Right Protocol Considerations Research Group.
-It is the first milestone in a longer term research effort and has been reviewed both by the research group and by individuals from outside the research group.
-Many of the topics discussed are still under discussion in the research group and will be subjects of continuing research.

 --- middle